 For example, if the police report didn’t indicate who was at fault for the accident and the parties’ investigations had conflicting results, there could be a reasonable dispute about liability.
 Because Georgia is a comparative negligence state, the drivers can share responsibility for the accident, and a claimant cannot recover damages if they were at least 50 percent at fault.

 In this example, the claimant’s investigation may indicate the insured was largely at fault, but the insurance carrier’s investigation found the drivers equally responsible.
 As long as the carrier’s investigation was adequate, it’s not acting in bad faith in denying liability.

 Unreasonable or Outlandish Interpretation of the Insurance Policy

 Another bad faith tactic that carriers sometimes employ is making unreasonable or outlandish interpretations of the insurance policy.
 Even though insurance companies have a duty of good faith and fair dealing, they may deliberately misrepresent policy language or interpret policy language against a claimant to avoid coverage.

 For example, you have been involved in a car accident and believe you may be partially responsible.
 But the insurance adjuster tells you that you could be found guilty of insurance fraud if you file a claim when you share negligence.
 Of course, that isn’t true—you have the right to file a claim even if you were negligent.

 When insurance companies make misrepresentations about policy coverage, they are counting on the fact that some people will believe them and not file a claim.
 Insurance policies use complicated language, and you may feel you don’t have enough knowledge to challenge the adjuster.
-But you should never give up your claim without talking to an attorney who is trained to recognized when an insurance company is acting in bad faith.
+But you should never give up your claim without talking to an attorney who is trained to recognize when an insurance company is acting in bad faith.